travis-ci/docs-travis-ci-com/user/customizing-the-build.md

 This is useful if you want to only test the latest version of a dependency together with the latest version of the runtime.

-You can use this method to create a job matrix containing only specific combinations.
+You can use this method to create a build matrix containing only specific combinations.
 For example,

     language: python